SysKitTeam/docs-point/reporting/storage-management/storage-management.md

 From there:

- * Under the Largest Files & Folders section, **click the arrow next to the folders** to expand them until you reach the list of files within the folder.
- * **Click the name of the file** you want to generate the report for.
+ * Under the Largest Files & Folders section and **click the name of the file** you want to generate the File Details report for.
  * Once the report is generated, **select one or more of the file versions (1)**, and the **action to Delete Version (2)** is then available on the right side of the screen under the **Manage section**.

 ![File Storage Details - Delete Version](../../.gitbook/assets/optimize-storage-file-storage-details-delete.png)